eh3rrera/ocpj8-notes/10-Java-Concurrency/4-Use-java.util.concurrent-collections-and-classes-including-CyclicBarrier-and-CopyOnWriteArrayList.md

 * Another waiting thread times out while waiting at the CyclicBarrier
 * The `CyclicBarrier.reset()` method is called by some external thread.

-When you create a CyclicBarrier you specify how many threads are to wait at it, before releasing them:
+When you create a CyclicBarrier you specify how many threads wait for it, before releasing them:
 ````java
 CyclicBarrier barrier = new CyclicBarrier(2);
 ````